-Environment Complete contains covers topics, such as ecosystem ecology, energy, renewable energy sources, natural resources, pollution & waste management, environmental technology, environmental law, and more.
+Environment Complete contains topics, such as ecosystem ecology, energy, renewable energy sources, natural resources, pollution & waste management, environmental technology, environmental law, and more.
 Some items are provided Full-Text in the database; others can be located elsewhere using the LinkSource button.
 If you are off-campus, use the proxy server by accessing Environment Complete using the UA Libraries Catalog or Web site.

 Looking Articles on a Topic

 Enter fossil fuel in the first textbox and climate change in the second (live search).
 Using the singular form will allow the system to search for the plural and possessive forms automatically.
 To search the exact phrase, use "".
 To perform a more limited search, use a subject search instead of keyword or select any item in the limit your Results section.
 The Peer Review checkbox was selected for this search.

-- View the Abstract without Leaving the Search Results - If you are unsure if a title is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
+- View the Abstract without Leaving the Search Results - If you are unsure an item is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
 The window also revels the first few subject terms.

 - Finding Subject Terms

-- The most relevant subject terms to the results set are listed on the left in the Subject: Thesaurus Term section.
+- The most relevant subject terms to the results set are listed in the Subject: Thesaurus Term section under Refine Results.